The Blog

 I read ‘A Theatre for Dreamers’ in a couple of sittings, becoming so immersed in its sense of place and time that I almost forgot about the current state of the world.
 It may have helped that the novel is set in Hydra, a place to which I feel a strong emotional connection, and … Read more

-I’m a stickler for standards I watch my p’s and q’s And every other letter Of the language that we use.
-You might call me pedantic I prefer the word precise I stand up for correctness My distinctions are all nice.
-Should you imply, should you … Read more
+I’m a stickler for standards.
+I watch not just my p’s and q’s, But every single letter Of the language that we use.
+Some call me pedantic, I prefer the word precise.
+I stand up for correctness, My distinctions are all nice.
+Should it be imply, should it be infer?
+Should it be … Read more

 Nick Hornby’s ‘State of The Union’ and The Guardian Crossword

-Having read Lucy Mangan’s five star review in The Guardian – https://bit.ly/2lDUV58 I went into my viewing of Nick Hornby’s State of the Union determined to follow her advice not to binge it all in one sitting.
+I started watching Nick Hornby’s State of the Union determined to follow the advice of Lucy Mangan in her five-star Guardian review and not binge it all in one sitting.
 I failed.
-Ten ten-minute dramas.
-I wolfed the whole lot down.
-Short-form comedy, I’m sure, is not meant … Read more
+Ten ten-minute dramas and I wolfed the whole lot down without getting up from the table.
+I’m sure short-form comedy isn’t meant to … Read more

 London Made Us by Robert Elms